Thomas Arne: Musical career

 In 1742 Arne went with his wife to Dublin, where he remained two years and produced his oratorio The Death of Abel, of which only the melody known as the Hymn of Eve survives, and some stage works; he also gave a number of successful concerts.
+Audiences of the day were exacting, and composers had to try to maintain their attention with ever more inventive means.
+An advertisement in a Dublin newspaper for one of Arne's performances read that he "...intend(ed) between the Acts of his Serenatas, Operas, and other Musical Performances, to intermix Comic Interludes... intended to give Relief to that grave Attention, necessary to be kept up in Serious Performances".
 On his return to London in 1744 he was engaged as leader of the band at Drury Lane theatre, and the following year as composer at Vauxhall Gardens.

 In 1750, after an argument with David Garrick, Susannah left Drury Lane for Covent Garden Theatre, and Arne followed.
 In 1755 during another period spent in Dublin, he separated from Cecilia, who, he alleged, was mentally ill.
 He began a relationship with one of his pupils, Charlotte Brent, a soprano and former child prodigy.
 Brent performed in several of Arne's works, including the role of Sally in his 1760 opera Thomas and Sally and Mandane in his 1762 opera Artaxerxes.
 Eventually Brent and Arne went their separate ways and she married a violinist named Thomas Pinto in 1766.

 Later life

 During the 1760s Arne transferred his services to Covent Garden Theatre, and frequently collaborated with the Irish writer Isaac Bickerstaffe.
 Thomas and Sally was the first English comic opera to be sung throughout (it contained no spoken dialogue).
 Artaxerxes was one of the most successful and influential English operas of the 18th century and is the only known attempt to write an Italianate, Metastasian opera seria, in the English language, using recitative instead of spoken dialogue.
-Mozart saw it in 1764 when he visited London and said that it influenced his operas.
+Mozart almost certainly saw it in 1764 when he visited London and said that it influenced his operas.
 It was frequently performed in London into the 1830s and, other than Michael William Balfe's The Bohemian Girl, it was the most popular full-length English opera before the 20th century.
-In a 1791 visit to London, Joseph Haydn was impressed by a performance of Artaxerxes he attended and admitted that he had no idea such an opera existed in the English language.
+In a 1791 visit to London, Joseph Haydn was impressed by a performance of ″Artaxerxes″ he attended and admitted that he had no idea such an opera existed in the English language.

 In 1769 Arne composed the song Soft Flowing Avon, with lyrics by Garrick, for the Shakespeare Jubilee held by Garrick in Stratford-upon-Avon to commemorate the life of William Shakespeare.
 In 1773, in a performance of Judith Arne introduced women's voices into the choruses for the first time.